phusion/passenger_apt_automation/README.md

  6. Create a test box for this new distribution.

-     1. Create `docker-images/setup-testbox-docker-image-ubuntu-16.04`
-     2. Create `docker-images/testbox-ubuntu-16.04/`
+     1. Create `docker-images/testbox-ubuntu-16.04/`
-     3. Edit `docker-images/Makefile` and add entries for this new testbox.
+     2. Edit `docker-images/Makefile` and add entries for this new testbox.
-     4. Run `./docker-images/setup-testbox-docker-image-ubuntu-16.04`
+     3. Run `cd docker-images && make testbox-ubuntu-16.04`

     When done, test Passenger under the new testbox: